-b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
+- b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? - a-b).

-a-b).
 No Impact.
-The proposed project would take place within an existing Caltrans right-of-way; work would be limited to providing replacement parts to the bridge and would not affect population growth in the area.
-There would be no displacement of people or housing.
+The project will take place within existing Caltrans right-ofway; work will be limited to providing replacement parts to the bridge and will not affect population growth in the area.
+There will be no displacement of people or housing.